bridgecrew-perf6/Bank-Marketing-Campaigns-with-Deployment/README.md

 ## Key Steps

-# Automated ML Experiment
+### Step 1: Automated ML Experiment
-In this step, we first upload our dataset using the dataset's URL:
+In this step, we first upload our dataset using the dataset's URI:
 ![Dataset](https://github.com/dinaabdulrasoul/Operationalizing-Machine-Learning/blob/main/screenshots/Registered%20data%20sets.PNG)

 Then we use this data to create an AutoML run to determine the best model: